riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 ------------------------

-The point-of-no-return head runs ahead of the ROB commit head, marking the next instruction which might not commit, cause misspeculation.
+The point-of-no-return head runs ahead of the ROB commit head, marking the next instruction which might be misspeculated or generate an exception.
 These include unresolved branches and untranslated memory operations.
 Thus, the instructions *ahead* of the commit head and *behind* the PNR head are guaranteed to be *non-speculative*, even if they have not yet written back.

 Currently the PNR is only used for RoCC instructions.
 RoCC co-processors typically expect their instructions in-order, and do not tolerate misspeculation.